You are here

 Once submitted, the Secretary of the Commonwealth will notify the applicant when their commission is ready to be picked up at the Circuit Court of their choice.
 Notaries can pick up their commission anytime between 8:30 a.m. and 4 p.m. by bringing a photo ID, $10 cash or check ($2 additional for a credit or debit transaction).
 It is recommended that you bring your notary letter or number.

 Passports are issued between 8:30 a.m. and 3:30 p.m. every day on a walk-in basis.
 We do not take photos or issue money orders so you must have your 2” x 2” passport photos and check or money order with you when you apply.
 Please visit the website below for a full list of required documents and answers to frequently asked questions.
-The Circuit Court charges a separate $25 processing fee (processing fee will increase to $35 April 2, 2018) that can be paid by cash, check, money order or credit card (with a $2 processing fee).
+The Circuit Court charges a separate $35 processing fee per passport that can be paid by cash, check, money order or credit card (with a $2 processing fee).

 Other Helpful Links

 - Court of Appeals

 - Juvenile & Domestic Relations Court

 - Supreme Court

 - Virginia State Police